vim-autoformat/vim-autoformat/README.md

 * `js-beautify` for __Javascript__ and __JSON__.
 It can be installed by running `npm install -g js-beautify`.
-Note that the *python version is not supported by default* and `nodejs` is needed for this to work.
+Note that `nodejs` is needed for this to work.
+The *python version is not supported by default* because it needs different arguments.
-If you want (or need) to use the python version, you have to specify the format program definition manually in your `.vimrc`.
+If you want (or need) to use the python version, you manually have to specify a `formatprg` definition that is valid for the python version in your `.vimrc`.
 Example:
 ```vim
 let g:formatprg_args_expr_javascript = '"-".(&expandtab ? "s ".&shiftwidth : "t").(&textwidth ? " -w ".&textwidth : "")." -"'
 ```